23 Mar 3 Places to Do Yoga in Nyuh Kuning Spiritual Village

 Jl.
 Nyuh Gading No.7 | Daily sunrise yoga 6 am -7.15 am | http://tamanhatiyogabali.wixsite.com/tamanhati

 What is laughing yoga?

 Well, it’s exactly what it sounds like!
 Laughing yoga is an hour-long session where you have the opportunity to completely lose yourself with a group of two hundred or so (mostly locals) over some unabashed laughing.
 It’s based on the belief that voluntary laughter provides the same physiological and psychological benefits as spontaneous laughter.

 At Amber Ashram, you are guided through several unrestrained laughing techniques, like laughing with your mouth closed, or by faking a handshake with your fellow yogis.
 The session is also accompanied by some hilarious aerobic dancing, as well as some basic yoga breathing and poses.

 Bali Happy movement

 This ashram was founded by Kadek Suambara a modern Balinese spiritualist.
-He comes from seven generations of village priests, and has been practicing meditation since the age of nine (his brother Ketut runs Taman Hati).
-At the age of twenty-six, Kadek was the youngest person in Balinese history ever to be elected as spiritual leader of his village.
+He comes from seven generations of village priests, and has been practising meditation since the age of nine (his brother Ketut runs Taman Hati).
+At the age of twenty-six, Kadek was the youngest person in Balinese history ever to be elected as the spiritual leader of his village.
 In 2006, he began studying meditation in Mumbai, under the guidance of laughing yoga founder, Madame Kataria.
 Soon after, he returned to Bali and started the ashram as a centre for the Bali Happy Movement which has a huge local following from throughout the region.